gaborhor/TADPREP/docs/method_tuning.md

 - None as of current state

 ### Ideas for Development:
-- Before/After visualizations for pre- and post-scaling distributions
-- Option to preserve (rather than replace) original features, likely as a parameter
-- Infinite value handling (offer options for replacement)
-- Custom MinMax scale ranges provided by user, if desired
+- None as of current state

 ### Method History:
 - Alpha build by Don Smith
-- Beta build by Don Smith (Current State)
+- Beta build by Don Smith (Current state)